usgs/groundfailure/README.md

 2. The current version of miniconda requires that you manually edit your .bash_profile.
     Make the following changes, updating the path below with whatever folder miniconda was installed in:
-    * delete the line that miniconda added that looks like this: export PATH="/Users/YourName/miniconda3/bin:$PATH
+    * If the installation added a line that looks like this, delete it: export PATH="/Users/YourName/miniconda3/bin:$PATH
     * add this line:
         . $HOME/miniconda3/etc/profile.d/conda.sh